ReliSA/Software-process-antipatterns-catalogue/catalogue/Fire_Drill.md

 ## Causes

  - management does not take seriously development effort (time) estimates
+ - management absorbed in "various technopolitical issues (...) prevent[ing] the development staff from making progress"
  - team is happy to produce artefacts early in the project
  - requirements are complex and their prioritization is not forced early on
  - team overseeing the need to prioritize "working code over comprehensive documentation"